gobeyondidentity/getting-started-angular/README.md

 1. Install dependencies with `npm install`

-2. Copy the wasm over with `npm run copy:wasm`
+2. Copy the wasm over with `npm run build`

 3. Source the .env file `source .env`

 4. Start the backend server with `node server.js`

-5. In another window start the frontend app with `ng serve`
+5. In another window start the frontend app with `npm run start`

 6. Open your browser and go to `http://localhost:4200`